 Well, now his film is out and I am irate, I watch it and agree that it is obscene and voyeuristic.
 I know better than to judge a family who are in a very tough position, but it is shocking that nobody involved in production realised what a mistake they were making.

-Little Girl premiered at the Edinburgh Film Festival At Home on 2 July.
+Little Girl premiered at the Edinburgh Film Festival At Home on July 2, 2020, and is now available to watch on digital and on demand.